Police Hiring Opportunities 2022

 The South Hadley Police Department is part of the Massachusetts Civil Service program and Potential employees need to take a Civil Service examination.
-This exam is only offered every 12 months, and the next exam is MARCH 16, 2022 with an Application Deadline of January 18, 2022.
-It is anticipated that approximately 5 police officer positions will be filled from this examination, shaping our police department and leadership for years to come.
-Do not delay, register NOW.
+This exam is only offered every 12 or 24 months.
 To register for the Civil Service Police Officer Exam, visit the Massachusetts Human Resources Website

 The South Hadley Police Department has 29 sworn members, 5 civilian dispatchers and 1 administrative assistant.
 The Police Department is staffed by the Chief of Police, 2 Lieutenants, 6 Sergeants, 3 Detectives and 17 officers assigned to the Patrol Division.
 All sworn personnel, except the Police Chief, are covered under Civil Service.
 See our Organizational Chart and Span of Control.

 South Hadley Police Department is a well-trained, well-funded and professionally equipped agency that is committed to improving the quality of life for all persons that live, work, learn and visit the community.
 Read our Mission statement to learn what we value, what we strive for.